 This is one of the reasons why the American College of Sports Medicine recommends at least 3 minutes of rest in between heavy weightlifting sets (1 to 6 reps).

 Here’s how Dr. Stuart McGill, a professor of spine biomechanics, explains it:

 “The problem has to do with fatigue and going to failure.
 Some exercises are conducive to this and others are not.”
 [McGill puts Olympic lifts in the “not” category.]

 “Repeating movements where form is compromised with fatigue really does not fit the philosophy of Olympic lifting to reduce injury risk and enhance performance.”

-So, you’re not guaranteed to get hurt doing CrossFit, but you’re at a higher risk of injury if you follow the regular protocols.
+So, while you’re not guaranteed to get hurt doing CrossFit, you’re at a higher risk of injury if you follow the regular protocols.

-If you’re looking to get fitter and have some fun, then CrossFit isn’t a bad choice if you have a good coach and know how to avoid overtraining and injury.
-People also love the competitive environments and camaraderie of CrossFit gyms, which is totally understandable.
+If you’re looking to get fitter and have some fun with a group of like-minded people, and if you have a good coach and know how to avoid overtraining and injury, then CrossFit isn’t a bad choice.

 But if you’re looking to gain muscle and strength, lose fat, or increase your aerobic fitness as quickly and safely as possible, then CrossFit isn’t for you.